khurtado/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ![step6](../img/07_project_list.png)

 You may give your project an arbitrary name and choose initial project members.
+You are, by default, member of all your projects.
 Once finished, click “Create Project”.

 ![step6a](../img/08_project_create.png)

 You should be returned to the Projects page, where you will be able to see all of your projects and memberships.
+You can access the configuration of each project in the table by clicking on its name.
+This way you can add or remove members and/or allocations to a given project.

 ![step6b](../img/09_project_ready.png)